|As only a tiny section of Ravla Khempur, also known as the Best Exotic Marigold Hotel, for the 2012 movie filmed on site.|

-To contact the Best Exotic Marigold Hotel, also known as Ravla Khempur and for information on their horses, dining and hotel bookings, please contact them at this link or by phone at +91 294 561773, or by email at this link.
+To contact the Best Exotic Marigold Hotel, also known as Ravla Khempur, and for information on their horses, dining, and hotel bookings, don’t hesitate to contact them at this link or by phone at +91 294 561773, or by email at this link.

-Last night, after a pleasant dinner at the hotel’s restaurant, located across the street, we had a pleasant dinner, especially enjoying the scenes over Sagar Lake at night with the sounds of fireworks in the distance, birds singing in the night and the smells of incense and Indian spices wafting through the air.
+Last night, after a pleasant dinner at the hotel’s restaurant, located across the street, we had a nice dinner, especially enjoying the scenes over Sagar Lake at night with the sounds of fireworks in the distance, birds singing in the night, and the smells of incense and Indian spices wafting through the air.

 India… It’s magical.

-Note: A special thank you to the wonderful owner of Ajanta Photo, Level 5, Century Plaza Lake Palace Rd, Old City, near, Kalaji Goraji, Udaipur, Rajasthan 313001, phone 982 808 3294 for delivering the much-needed SD card reader to our hotel today on very short notice when Amazon India refused to leave our order for this item at the hotel desk in our absence.
-Subsequently, we are now able to download photos from our camera to my new HP Chromebook, which didn’t have a slot for an SD card (go figure).
+Note: A special thank you to the beautiful owner of Ajanta Photo, Level 5, Century Plaza Lake Palace Rd, Old City, near Kalaji Goraji, Udaipur, Rajasthan 313001, phone 982 808 3294 for delivering the much-needed SD card reader to our hotel today on concise notice when Amazon India refused to leave our order for this item at the hotel desk in our absence.
+Subsequently, we can now download photos from our camera to my new HP Chromebook, which didn’t have a slot for an SD card (go figure).

 Photo from one year ago today, March 3, 2019: